umbraco/UmbracoDocs/13/umbraco-commerce/reference/shipping/README.md

 ### [Dynamic Rate Shipping](./dynamic-rate-shipping.md)

 The dynamic rate shipping option allows you to configure a series of ranges from which an order will be checked against to see which range it falls within.
-For each range a series of rate options can be configured such as a fixed rate per order, a fixed rate per order item or percentage based rates.
+For each range a series of rate options can be configured.
+Options include fixed rate per order, a fixed rate per order item, percentage based rates amongst others.

 ### [Realtime Rate Shipping](./relatime-rate-shipping.md)

-The realtime rate shipping option allows you to configure a connection to a shipping opperator to fetch up to the minutes realtime shipping rate estimates for an order.
+The realtime rate shipping option allows you to configure a connection to a shipping operator to fetch realtime shipping rate estimates for an order.

 ## Shipping Calculators